lucasburger/pyRC/README.md

 Although, Reservoir Computers are lightweight in terms of training, the optimization of hyperparameters - as with any machine learning algorithm - bares some challenge.
 Automatic optimization is performed using the library [scikit-optimize](https://scikit-optimize.github.io) which is unfortunately not maintained anymore.
+You can let the optimizer choose the hyperparameters (i.e. spectral radius, bias or leak) by setting the ```tune_hyper=True```when calling the train method.

 ## Examples

+This is a very basic example of training a leaky-integrator ESN on the [Mackey-Glass chaotic timeseries](http://www.scholarpedia.org/article/Mackey-Glass_equation) with common parameter choice $\tau = 17$.

 ```python
 from model.EchoStateNetwork import EchoStateNetwork as ESN